By Rowan Clifford

-Optimising your pricing is a very time consuming process, even more so when you’re managing multiple listings.
+Optimizing your pricing is a very time-consuming process, even more so when you’re managing multiple listings.

-Luckily there’s some data driven geeks out there that have built elaborate algorithms that crunch all the data that impacts the prices you should be charging for each of your listings.
+Luckily there are some data-driven geeks out there that have built elaborate algorithms that crunch all the data that impacts the prices you should be charging for each of your listings.